+Install a 16-18VAC/40VA transformer outside the cabinet.
 Connect the red battery lead to the positive terminal and the black battery lead to the negative terminal.

-NOTE: Do not apply power until all wiring is complete and the cabinet is secured to the building structure.
-The AC and battery connections must be made in order for the PC4820 to function properly.
+NOTE: Do not apply power until all wiring is complete.
+Both the AC and battery connections must be made in order for the PC4820 to function properly.
 Connect the battery before connecting the AC.